unicode-org/icu4x/docs/research/format_to_parts.md

 Cons:

 - **Implementation difficulty:** This model works when the only operation is to append to the end of a string, but in i18n formatting, prepend and insert are common operations that require extra care with this data model.
+Imposing this restriction on ICU4X would mean a choice between a quadratic field updating algorithm on all formatting operations, or complicated feature-flagging to disable the field structure when it is not needed.
 - **Decoupled memory growth:** The chars and fields arrays in this model grow at different rates, making it harder to reason about situations where memory allocation is required.

 ### Model C